Uncoded Caching and Cross-level Coded Delivery for Non-uniform File Popularity: Cross-level Coded Delivery (CLCD) SCHEME

-Eventually, the overall problem can be considered as choosing the multicast messages that will be decomposed ,colored with blue in Table \ref{Conv_delivery} so that the sub-files from the decomposed messages satisfy constraint $\vert \Delta_{i,j} \vert= n_{i,j}$, $\forall$ $i\in\mathcal{K}^{h},j\in\mathcal{K}^{l}$.
-We will address this problem in Section IV.
-However, once the decomposed files and the$\Delta_{i,j}$ is known, $\mathcal{F}_{i,j}$ can be constructed easily as illustrated in Table \ref{sets}, which also lists all the cross-level messages.\\ \textbf{Step 4) Intra-high-level delivery with multicasting gain of two:} In the last step, the server multicasts the remaining messages which are colored with green in Table \ref{Conv_delivery}.
-This step is finalized with unicasting the sub-file $A_{46}$.
-Let $\mathcal{B}$ set of multicast messages those are not decomposed to be used for cross-level delivery and multicasted in the last step.
-In the next section, we will explain how the sets $\Delta_{i,j}$ and $\mathcal{B}$ are constructed jointly.
+\textbf{Step 4) Intra-high-level delivery with multicasting gain of two:} In the last step, the server multicasts the remaining messages which are colored with green in Table \ref{Conv_delivery}.
+In Example 1, this step is finalized with unicasting the sub-file $A_{46}$.
+Let $\mathcal{B}$ denote the set of multicast messages that are not decomposed to be used for cross-level delivery, and hence, are multicasted in the last step.\\